Turning a year of pandemic into inclusive growth: 4 keys for cities

 He holds a degree in Economics and a Master's degree in Smart Cities by the Universitat de Girona.
 He has previously worked for the PPP for Cities and the Public-Private Sector Research Center, both at the IESE Business School.

 Carla holds a degree in Law (Universitat de Barcelona) with special mention in Business Law.
-She has worked in the private sector acquiring experience in different business branches such as administration, legal and accounting.
+She has worked in the private sector, gaining experience in different business branches such as administration, legal, accounting and human resources, which has provided her with a broad vision of the corporate world from different perspectives.

 Alba Soler worked as a consultant at anteverti from 2018 to 2021, where she collaborated in international projects such as the 2035 Research, Development and Innovation Agenda for Argentina, the European GrowSmarter initiative or the Inter-American Development Bank Gobernarte Awards.
 Alba's expertise is concentrated on strategic and operational consulting, with a focus on new technologies and on digital transition towards the improvement of people s quality of life.
 She previously coordinated projects for the Catalan Government and local stakeholders such as Barcelona Metropolitan Transport Authority or the Catalan Waste Agency.
 In 2021, she joined the i2CAT Foundation as a Public Sector Innovation Business Development Consultant and Expert in Digital Transition.